 John has also been active in teaching law.
 He served on the faculty at the National Judicial College in Reno, Nevada, from 2005 to 2009.
 He was an Adjunct Professor of Law and later a Distinguished Visiting Professor at the Charleston School of Law from 2008 to 2012.
-John now teaches at the University of South Carolina School of Law.
+John is now an Adjunct Professor at the University of South Carolina School of Law.
 He has also given or moderated over one hundred and twenty-five continuing legal education seminars in South Carolina and numerous other states.

 John is a Fellow in Liberty Fellowship, and as a part of Liberty Fellowship is a member of the moderator corps at The Aspen Institute.
 John completed the Diversity Leaders Initiative through The Riley Institute at Furman University in 2010.
 In December 2012, the Charleston School of Law awarded him an honorary Doctor of Laws degree.